Tenex-Finance/smart-contracts/script/README.md

 ```

 ### Deployment
-- Note that if deploying to a chain other than Blast/Blast Goerli, if you have a different .env variable name used for `RPC_URL`, `SCAN_API_KEY` and `ETHERSCAN_VERIFIER_URL`, you will need to use the corresponding chain name by also updating `foundry.toml`.
+- Note that if deploying to a chain other than Blast/Blast Sepolia, if you have a different .env variable name used for `RPC_URL`, `SCAN_API_KEY` and `ETHERSCAN_VERIFIER_URL`, you will need to use the corresponding chain name by also updating `foundry.toml`.
 For this example we're deploying onto Blast.

 1. Deploy Tenex Core
 ```